TimAConner/Squirrels-VS-Dwarves/README.md

 # Squirrels-VS-Dwarves:
-## The Primordial Feud: The Dwirrel Wars
+## The Primordial Feud: Dwirrel Wars
 This is my front-end capstone made at [Nashville Software School](http://nashvillesoftwareschool.com/)